How to Restart Your Career After Taking Time Off

 When I returned to full-time work, I immediately realized that it was almost impossible to be a super-mom, super-employee, super-wife and super-friend, all at once.
 I had to learn what matters most at a given time, and give up on notions of perfection.
 It was a chance to develop all parts of myself—the parenting self, the professional self, the spouse self, and the friend self.
 Now, I recognize that it is not easy, but I embrace my situation and feel blessed and fortunate to have an incredible family and friends, supportive colleagues and the opportunity to return to the workforce at such a great company.
 Sweating the small stuff is not important.

-About the author: Keita Young is a Vice President and Program Manager for the Advancing Black Leaders Strategy at JPMorgan Chase & Co.
+About the author: Keita Young is Vice President of Outside Counsel Management and formerly Advancing Black Leaders Strategy Program Manager at JPMorgan Chase & Co.
 She joined the company through the Legal ReEntry Program in September 2014 as Assistant General Counsel in the Consumer & Community Banking legal department.
 Keita is a graduate of the University of Pennsylvania Law School (J.D.) and Spelman College (B.A., cum laude, Political Science).
 Her prior legal experience includes Senior Associate in the Employment/Labor Section at Greenbaum, Rowe, Smith in Woodbridge, New Jersey and Associate in the Litigation Department at Hoyle Morris & Kerr, in Philadelphia, Pennsylvania.
 Before joining JPMorgan Chase, Keita was also a resource development consultant for Black Alliance for Educational Options.

 Read how other leading voices are championing a more inclusive workplace.